 These include department and specialty stores, company-owned stores, online stores, and more.

-On the stock market, Deckers has done increasingly well since 2017, with the exception of March 2020.
+On the stock market, Deckers have done increasingly well since 2017, with the exception of March 2020.

 Best Shoe Retailer Stocks